gentooproject/windows-tor-ssh/README.md

         IV: Toggle extensions.foxyproxy.socks_remote_dns to true
         IV.
 Enable Foxy Proxy and save your SSH Socks proxy as Socks 5
 4. Use the start.bat file included here: This file uncompress the Tor Browser in your Desktop, and then it launches the Tor Browser, finally a Shell Windows is opened in order to start the SSH connection.
 Please input your SSH passwords there.
+5. Finally create an autorun file so it executes automatically the  start.bat script each time your put the CD in.